 “Put on” is the parallel of the preceding “put off.”
 Having removed the clothes (characteristics) of the old man, God wants us to put on the clothes of the new man.

 ”Put on” means to put on a garment.
-“Put on” can also carry the idea of to develop, function.
+“Put on” can also carry the idea to develop, function.
 We cannot put on our position in Christ.
 It is already on the believer.
-Our position before God was put on at the point of salvation and it goes on forever.
+Our position before God was put on at the point of salvation, and it goes on forever.
 We cannot put on our election.
 We can only put on our experience based on our election or position.